Exemptions for Drug & Alcohol Testing

 DOT Driver Qualification Files & Physical Examinations

 Farmers have exemptions from every requirement listed within regulation Part 391.
 But there is one exception.
 Farmers cannot use handheld devices or engage in texting while driving.
 This applies to operating any vehicle.
 Farmers must adhere to medical evaluation rules and the certification requirement.
-How to get USDOT number ?
+How to get a USDOT number?

 The Basics of Farm Exemptions